 INTERNATIONAL LAWYERS AND ECONOMISTS FOR DEVELOPMENT

-We are an international non-Government Organization seeking to empower women and girls economically.
-We want to assure that women and girls have income security, decent work, and economic autonomy.
-We do this by supporting their professional and entrepreneurial growth and mentorship.
+Founded in 2021, ILaED.org is an international non-Government Organization seeking to empower women and girls economically.
+We help women and girls attain income security, decent work, and economic autonomy by supporting their professional and entrepreneurial growth and mentorship.
 Working in Africa, Parts of Asia, parts of the Caribbean, Pacific States and Europe, we deal with topics of trade, intellectual property, technology, e-commerce, regional integration, and gender.

 Our mission is to support, educate and inspire women and girls